-Material non-cash transactions (investments and financing transactions not needing the use of cash and cash equivalents) executed during the fiscal years ended December 31, 2021 and 2022 were increases in right-of-use assets associated with leases and third-party allotment in exchange for in-kind contribution.
+Material non-cash transactions (investments and financing transactions not needing the use of cash and cash equivalents) executed during the fiscal years ended December 31, 2022 and 2023 were increases in right-of-use assets associated with leases.

-Refer to "19 Lease transactions (1) Lease as a lessee" for increases in right-of-use assets associated with leases and "22 Equity and other equity interest (5) Additional acquisition of non-controlling interest" for the third-party allotment in exchange for in-kind contribution.
+Refer to "19 Lease transactions (1) Lease as a lessee" for increases in right-of-use assets associated with leases.

-35 Changes in liabilities arising from financing activities Changes in liabilities arising from financing activities are as follows:
+35 Changes in liabilities arising from financing activities

+Changes in liabilities arising from financing activities are as follows: